-2019 2018 2017
+2020 2019 2018

-(in thousands)
+(€ in thousands)

-Audit fees 515 181 175
+Audit fees 487 515 181

-Audit-related fees 57 261 140
+Audit-related fees 24 57 261

 Tax fees

 All other fees

-572 442 315
+511 572 442

-Auditor fees consist of aggregate fees for professional services provided in connection with the annual audit of our financial statements, procedures on our quarterly financial statements, consultations on accounting matters directly related to the audit, and comfort letters, consents and review of documents filed with the SEC.
+Audit fees consist of aggregate fees for professional services provided in connection with the annual audit of our financial statements, procedures on our quarterly financial statements, consultations on accounting matters directly related to the audit.
+Audit-related fees consist of procedures relating to share offerings, such as comfort letters, as well as consents and review of documents filed with the SEC.

-25. Subsequent events
+26. Subsequent events